Documentation

 HexLLL.Checker

 Working precision (bits) of the interval reducedness checker.
-The inequalities being certified carry slack by design: the dispatch requests a (requestedDelta δ, requestedEta)-reduced basis but certifies it against the weaker (δ, 11/20), so size reduction clears 11/20 by 11/20 − requestedEta and Lovász clears δ by (requestedDelta δ − δ)·d[i+1]².
+The inequalities being certified carry slack by design: the selection requests a (requestedDelta δ, requestedEta)-reduced basis but certifies it against the weaker (δ, 11/20), so size reduction clears 11/20 by 11/20 − requestedEta and Lovász clears δ by (requestedDelta δ − δ)·d[i+1]².
 A fixed precision decides them on a correctly-reduced candidate; any indecision falls back to the exact checker rather than failing.
 The 128-bit width is fixed (independent of input size) and chosen to comfortably exceed the per-step slack margins for the documented input families, keeping every enclosure at a small, predictable arithmetic cost.

 Equations